RetroDECK/ES-DE/USERGUIDE.md

 As an alternative, you can also locate your game media in the ROM directory.
 This is explained below in this guide under the option **Display game media from ROM directories**.
 This is however not recommended and the built-in scraper will never save any game media to this folder structure.

-Note that it's possible to change the game media directory from within ES, see the option **Game media directory** detailed below.
+Note that it's possible to change the game media directory from within ES-DE, see the option **Game media directory** detailed below.

 ## Main menu